 The goal of time with your grandkids is to help them become healthy, productive people who can make a contribution in the communities they live in.
 You want to have the stamina to be an influence in their lives to help your grandkids survive and thrive for the long haul.

 To summarize building stamina:

 Work on your physical health.
 This will be foundational to building stamina for spending time with your grandkids.
 But while you are working on a living a healthy lifestyle, begin to spend time with your grandkids.
+Take time to plan your activities with your grandkids.
+Find a system that works for you.
 Be systematic as you build consistency in your time with them.
 Extend the length of time with a sleepover.
 Intensify the time with a bang-up outing or field trip.
 But afterwards, take time to rest and relax.

 - Build a schedule of relaxed times with your grandkids.